 The Almanack, which stretches in the 2018 edition to 1141 pages (plus colour plates and index), covers subjects from the workings of the British government to tide charts; from a brief guide to politics in every country of the world to a series of essays on the year’s developments in a range of art, political, and financial fields.

 Want a quick rundown of the past year in literature?
 It starts on page 999.
 Decide it’s time to find out how the European Union is actually run?
 Pages 611 to 620 will do their best to fill you in.
 Pages 365 to 377 list the current fees of (almost) every private school in the UK, while an explanation of the differences between the NHS in England, Wales, and Scotland begins on page 382.
 It’s effectively a user’s manual for residents of the United Kingdom.

 Dracula and Sherlock Holmes both consulted Whitaker’s in the course of their adventures.
 A character in Somerset Maugham’s story ‘The Round Dozen’ passes on Trollope’s advice that ‘the two most useful books to a novelist [are] the Bible and Whitaker’s Almanack’ (admittedly Maugham’s narrator isn’t convinced, and doesn’t himself possess a copy).
-Whitaker’s crops up in Orwell, too: Keep the Aspidistra Flying contains the observation that, ‘After all, all works of reference are pornographical, except perhaps Whitaker’s Almanack’.
+Whitaker’s crops up in Orwell, too: his early novel Keep the Aspidistra Flying contains the observation that, ‘After all, all works of reference are pornographical, except perhaps Whitaker’s Almanack’.

 But if you can afford it, or settle for the concise edition, it might just be worth getting hold of a copy.